radhika456/Prepinsta-Winter-Internship---Data-Analytics/Week #1/README.md

 ***

 ## Solution

 Step 1:- Data Acquisition
-Download the provided dataset or use a dataset of your choice related to bike buyers.
+Download the provided dataset.
 Ensure it contains relevant information such as customer demographics, purchase history, and product preferences.
-Dataset Link:

 Step 2:- Google Sheets Set-up
 Open a new Google Sheets document and import the dataset into a new sheet.